Meet the Team

 Jim Valentino is the creator of such diverse series as normalman, A Touch of Silver, Vignettes and ShadowHawk, as well the creative force behind the Guardians of the Galaxy for Marvel.
 A co-founder of Image Comics, he served as the company’s publisher from 1999-2004, changing the face of the company to one of the most stylistically diverse in the industry.
 Currently he heads his own division of Image, Shadowline, Inc., which publishes Rat Queens, Faster Than Light, and works from Jimmie Robinson, Ted McKeever and more.
 He lives in Portland, Oregon.

-Fred Chamberlain is a Licensed Professional Counselor and Nationally Certified Counselor with a Masters Degree in Counseling from Johnson State College.
+Fred Chamberlain is a Licensed Professional Counselor with a Masters Degree in Counseling from Johnson State College.
 Fred has spent the past 30 years working with individuals, groups and families with a focus on personal growth topics and issues.
 Fred’s areas of specialty include adjustment issues, anger management, relationship issues, assertiveness training, depression, anxiety, stress and grief work with individuals and couples, as well as experience with substance abuse and addictions work.
 Fred assists Hero with client consultation, treatment and referrals.

 Joe Davidson is an Enrolled Agent with over 10 years of Tax Preparation experience.
 After graduating from Concordia University Irvine in 1998 with two Bachelor’s degrees, one in Business Management and the other in Business Accounting, Joe began his career in the Tax and Financial industries.
 In 2009, Joe founded Tax Advice Guys, offering clients the highest quality of customer service, and assistance in all of their tax needs, including representation, correspondence and of course, preparation and planning.